101 NYC Engagement Photo Locations

 49. 50 Bowery Hotel

-If you go up to the 50 Bowery Hotel for a drink at their rooftop bar called The Crown, you will be able to take in all the views of uptown Manhattan and also downtown towards the Financial District.
+If you go to the 50 Bowery Hotel for a drink at their rooftop bar called The Crown, you can take in all the views of uptown Manhattan and downtown towards the Financial District.

 50. Washington Square Park